 - Stopping your chronic snoring so you and those in your home receive a more peaceful night’s rest

-Call 704-766-8662 today to schedule a consultation at our Charlotte, NC dentist office.
+Call 704-766-8662 today to schedule a consultation at our office.
 We’re ready to rid you of the problems sleep apnea can cause and help you sleep soundly again.

-Sleep Apnea Treatment Ensures You Receive A Healthier Night’s Sleep
+Treating Sleep Apnea Ensures You Receive A Healthier Night’s Rest

 At McNulty and Dancausse General Dentistry, we’ll perform an examination of your mouth and ask questions about your sleeping habits.
 By combining this information with the symptoms you may be experiencing, Dr. McNulty or Dr. Dancausse will determine whether you require a sleep test.

 Sleep apnea often occurs due to the collapse of soft tissue in the back of your throat while you’re snoozing, which makes it difficult to receive oxygen.
-Loud snoring is a major indicator of sleep apnea, as well as fatigue despite getting reasonable hours of sleep, confusion, memory loss, and irritability.
+Loud snoring is a major indicator of sleep apnea.
+Other symptoms include: